chrisrzhou/quotes/src/quotes.md

 > It's just about letting the universe know what you want, and working toward it, and letting go on how it comes to pass.
 No matter what you gain, ego will not let you rest.
 It will tell you that you cannot stop until you left an indelible mark on the Earth, until you achieved immortality.
 How tricky is this ego, that it will tempt us with the promise of sonmething we already possess?
 Relax, and dream up a good life.

 @Jim Carrey #universe #ego

+> I believe we are creators, and I believe we create with every thought, and every word, every moment is pregnant with the next moment of your life.

+@Jim Carrey #create #thought

+> For as far as I know, there is no proof whatever of the existence of an objective reality apart from our senses, and I do not see why we should accept the outside world as much solely by virtue of our senses.

+@Escher #reality #existence

+> We live in a beautiful and orderly world and not in a chaos without norms, as we sometimes seem to.

+@Escher #order #chaos